fredfeng/CS162/homework/hw4/hw4.md

 (* to be written *)
 ```

 #### Bonus: you will receive a 50% extra score for completing the functions that contains `BONUS`.
-If you don't want to work on the bonus points, please contact TA for the reference implementation.
+If you don't want to work on the bonus points, you can just fill in the functions in `hw4_basic`.

 #### How to compile and execute the project?